mmBs/mmbs.github.io/about.md

 My name is Michal.
 Thanks for visiting my blog!

-I am  **Android Tech Lead**, **Direct Manager** and **Professional Scrum Master** with a passion for software engineering, agile methodologies, mobile technologies and all great libraries and frameworks.
+I am an **Engineering Manager (Mobile)** with a passion for software engineering, agile methodologies, mobile technologies and all great libraries and frameworks.

 I am really enthusiastic about making things cleverer, simpler and smarter.
 I believe in Albert Einstein's quotation: *Make things as simple as possible, but not simpler*.